-An MA programme in Public Administration has wide demand, and only a small percentage of the students are being accommodated in the regular mode through colleges since it is offered only limited colleges in Kerala.
-This will join the attempt to democratising higher education to large segments of the population, providing an innovative system of university level education that is flexible and open in terms of methods, pace of learning, eligibility for enrolment and age of entry.
+BA programme in Malayalam Language and literature has wide demand, and only a small percentage of the students are being accommodated in the regular mode through colleges.
+This will join the attempt to democratising higher education to large segments of the population, providing an innovative system of university level education that is flexible and open in terms of methods, pace of learning, eligibility for enrolment and age ofentry.